 This area covers regulations for environmental management of aboveground and underground storage tanks.
 Aboveground storage tanks (ASTs) and underground storage tanks (USTs) are subject to regulation at the federal, state, and local levels.
 Whether your tank is considered an AST or UST depends on the regulations in your jurisdiction.
 A tank need not be completely underground to be regulated as a UST.
-For example, the Environmental Protection Agency (EPA) defines a UST system as “a tank and any underground piping connected to the tank that has at least 10 percent of its combined volume underground.”
+For example, the U.S. Environmental Protection Agency (EPA) defines a UST system as “a tank and any underground piping connected to the tank that has at least 10 percent of its combined volume underground.”
 Environmental regulations for storage tanks cover areas such as the design, construction, installation, general operation, fees, and closure, as well as Spill Prevention, Control, and Countermeasure (SPCC) Plan requirements.
 Other requirements for storage tanks may include remediation, release response, corrective action measures, financial responsibility, and liability requirements.

 Most ASTs and USTs at retail facilities are used to store petroleum products, for example, at gas stations, or for emergency generators.
 This area is focused on tanks storing petroleum products.
 Additional regulations apply to tanks storing hazardous substances and hazardous wastes.